Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Foundational consequences

-In the remainder of this section, we explore the philosophical-conceptual-foundational significance of the (assumed) existence of such non-standard electromagnetic wave solutions in cosmological scenarios with respect both to the underdetermination of theory by data (\S\ref{s6.1}), and with respect to the theory-dependence of observation (\S\ref{s6.2}).
+In the remainder of this section, we explore the conceptual significance of the (assumed) existence of such non-standard electromagnetic wave solutions in astrophysical scenarios with respect both to the underdetermination of theory by data (\S\ref{s6.1}), and with respect to the theory-dependence of observation (\S\ref{s6.2}).